Kotlin/kotlinx.serialization/README.md

 ## Usage

-Using Kotlin Serialization requires Kotlin compiler `1.1.50` or higher.
+Using Kotlin Serialization requires Kotlin compiler `1.1.50` or higher, recommended version is `1.2.0`.
 Example projects on JVM are available for [Gradle](example-jvm/build.gradle) and [Maven](example-jvm/pom.xml).

 ### Gradle/JVM